Can't find the term you want? Send us an email at email@example.com.

 Long-term joblessness caused by a mismatch in the skills held by those looking for work and the skills demanded by those seeking workers.

-A student loan with no likelihood of being paid in full by the borrowers.
+A student loan with no likelihood of being repaid.

 A loan in which the government pays the interest on the loan for a specific time.

 A payment made by the government to support a business or market.
 No good or service is provided in return for the payment.

 A similar good.
 With substitutes, a change in the price of one and the demand for the other tend to move in the same direction.